New Wehdem, Texas

 New Wehdem is an unincorporated community in Austin County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 100 in 2000.
 It is located within the Greater Houston metropolitan area.

-History

-The area in what is now known as New Wehdem today was first settled in the second half of the 19th century.
-Several residents from nearby Wehdem moved to this community in the early 1930s and was thus named New Wehdem after World War II.
-Its population was 150 in 1965.
-It declined soon after and was at 100 in the early 1990s through 2000.
-It is not to be confused with the one established in the 1890s, which was the original name of Wehdem.

 Geography

 New Wehdem is located just off Texas State Highway 36, 8 mi northwest of Bellville, 23 mi north of Sealy and 11 mi south of Brenham in northern Austin County.

 Education

 New Wehdem is served by the Bellville Independent School District.